mdegans/libdsfilter/README.md

 # libdsfilter

-Is a simple library to aid in the creation of
+Is a simple library to aid in the creation of deepstream filter plugins.